devops4me/safedb.net/lib/manual/git-interaction.md

 **Important** - **`safe pull`** invalidates both the master branch and all active branches.
 Before you issue a safe pull you must **`safe commit`** on every shell branch that contains changes.

 The commit provides a route back to a previous revision if the pull goes belly up and turns out to be something other than what you expected.
-Use **`safe diff`** to provide detail on all the active branches that will be invalidated including the their login time and most recent access and change times.
+Use **`safe compare`** to detail all the active branches that will be invalidated including the their login time and most recent access and change times.

 | **git action**   | **when is it done?** | **what is done and/or the circumstances in which git is used**      |
 |:---------------- |:-------------------- |:------------------------------------------------------------------- |